Accessibility Tools

 Autism Awareness Walk

-Vendor & Sponsor Registration Now Closed
+Participant, Vendor & Sponsor Registration Now Open!

-Saturday, April 26, 2025, from 11:00 a.m. to 2:00 p.m. at Tilly Foster Farm in Brewster, NY.
+Sunday, April 26, 2026, from 11:00 a.m. to 2:00 p.m. at Tilly Foster Farm in Brewster, NY.

-About the Autism Awareness Walk
+About the Autism Acceptance Walk

-Join us for the Autism Awareness Walk on Saturday, April 26, 2025, from 11:00 a.m. to 2:00 p.m. at Tilly Foster Farm in Brewster, NY.
+Join us for the Autism Acceptance Walk on Sunday, April 26, 2025, from 11:00 a.m. to 2:00 p.m. at Tilly Foster Farm in Brewster, NY.
 This inclusive event is open to participants of all ages and abilities, aiming to promote autism awareness and support.
 Enjoy a walk, sensory-friendly activities, community resources, and delicious food from local vendors.
 Come together with families, friends, and community members to raise awareness and support individuals with autism.

 Why a Walk for Autism